 GAINAX

-• English nameGAINAX
+• Corporation nameGAINAX

 • Official nameGAINAX